-To make sure your teen is doing deep breathing properly for maximum anxiety relief, encourage them to check their form by placing their hand on their stomach.
-When they breathe in, their hand should move up slightly as air flows in.
-When they breathe out, their hand should sink slightly as air flows out.
+To make sure you are doing deep breathing properly for maximum anxiety relief, place your hand on your stomach.
+When you breathe in, your hand should move up slightly as air flows in.
+When you breathe out, your hand should sink slightly as air flows out.